turian/renderman-dexed-linux/README.md

 Since Renderman is no longer maintained, it was easiest to build our Docker image using Ubuntu 16.04 with Python2.7 (gross, I know).
+If you have suggestions about how to build it under Python3, perhaps using Projucer to create a new Makefile, great.
+Alternately, you can consider exposing the API in Docker through a simple local web-service.

 ## Host Setup